 During my years in Prague, the amazing teachers of the Animation Atelier at UMPRUM introduced me to Czech puppet and stop-motion animation which inspires my work ever since.
 The magical and detailed craftwork of Jiří Trnka always reminds me of how even the simplest moments of life can be fascinating.

 I made this video within the framework of a three-day university workshop.
 My goal was to make a mixed media animation.
 In other words, to use as many techniques as possible within the short timeframe of the workshop.
-Besides that, I intended it to be realistic and visually kind at the same time, just like an explanatory animated short from a wildlife documentary for kids.
+Besides that, my intention was to make it realistic and visually pleasing at the same time.
+Just as if it were an explanatory animated section from a wildlife documentary for kids.

-At first, I shot an image sequence for the background in a nearby park.
-The branch was real too, but I replaced one flower, the one which opens up with plasticine.
-I took this brunch and shot the stop-motion sequence in front of green screen.
+The image sequence for the background was shot in a park, then I took a real branch and I replaced one flower, the one which opens up with a plasticine flower.
+I took this whole branch and shot the stop-motion sequence in front of green screen.
 Finally, I animated the bumblebee in the traditional way by hand.